aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/supported-formula-functions/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells APIs support most of the standard functions and Excel's built-in formula.
+Aspose.Cells for Python via .NET APIs support most of the standard functions and Excel's built-in formula.
 Below, you can find all the supported functions in alphabetical order.

 | | | | | | | | | | | | | |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|